-8. Beware of Dogs

 Feisty and boisterous street dogs run rampant on Tutuila.
 Some are household pets while others just roam the streets looking for their next meal.
-They can appear from the smallest hiding place, jump over brick retaining walls, or sense you from across an entire property and make a beeline towards you at any time.
-Its not uncommon to witness a true dog fight over food or territory at any time.
+They can appear from the smallest hiding place, jump over rock walls, or sense you from across an entire property and make a beeline towards you at any time.
+Its not uncommon to witness a true dog fight over food or territory.

 7. You Can’t Always Get What You Want

 This also effects restaurants.
 They may not have everything listed on the menu at all times.
-So, it’s smart when making your choice at restaurants to ask what they don’t have that day, or what they have already run out of.
+So, it’s smart when deciding what to order to ask what they don’t have that day, or what they have already run out of.

 6. 25 MPH Speed Limit

-# No. 12